bluestemso/taylorlearns.github.io/index.md

 ### Currently, I'm working on...

-developing a system for quickly and efficiently building and deploying secure multi-platform Flutter apps.
-Learning a whole bunch from [Code with Andrea](https://codewithandrea.com/).
+a framework for teaching no-code and other tech=smart folks how to vibe code productively and safely.

 ### In the past, I've worked on...
-production management systems, workflow optimizations, and large scale project management.
+Flutter apps, production management systems, workflow optimizations, and large scale project management.
 Check out my [projects page](/projects) to learn more.

 ### Get in touch